KULL-Centre/_2025_Voutsinos_degron_cytosol/README.md

 - **counts**: Scripts for processing FASTQ files.
 Output counts and raw FASTQ files are available on ERDA
 - **score**: Scripts for calculating scores.
 FACS data files are available on ERDA
 - **models**: Scripts for training models
+- **pathogenic**: Scripts for analysing pathogenic variants from ClinVar
+- **proteome**: Scripts for building the "cytosolic proteome" and structural analysis
 - **plots**: Scripts for plotting